CrowdStrike/falcon-scripts/bash/install/README.md

 install the sensor without any additional configurations, configure the `FALCON_INSTALL_ONLY` environment variable.

+## Falcon API Permissions

+API clients are granted one or more API scopes.
+Scopes allow access to specific CrowdStrike APIs and describe the actions that an API client can perform.

+Ensure the following API scopes are enabled:
+* **Sensor Download** [read]
+* **Sensor update policies** [read]

 ## Configuration

 1. Get sensor download API credentials from the cloud where your account has been configured: